Zee Rishtey Awards 2017:Sriti Jha, Ankita Lokhande, DiVek, Surbhi Jyoti & Others Rock The Red Carpet

 Jasmin Bhasin

-Tashan-E-Ishq actress, Jasmin Bhasin looked gorgeous in black gown.
+Tashan-E-Ishq actress, Jasmin Bhasin looked gorgeous in a black gown.
 Sharing a picture, Jasmin wrote, "Life is a party,dress like it!!🦋🦋🦋 All dressed up for Zee rishtey awards."

 Zain Imam